rennerom/GitTemplates/README.md

 .txt
 ```

-You can also provide multiple files or directory patterns to ignore, in addition to adding your own comment to the appended text.
+You can also provide multiple files or directory patterns to ignore, and optionally a `-Comment` or `-c` tag to comment the appended patterns.
 ```PowerShell
 Edit-Gig -p ".txt, .csv" -c "Ignore all txt and csv files"
 ```